 Clearing Conditions of Class

-To lift a Condition of Class, owners must demonstrate the completion of the required repairs or surveys within the allotted time.
-The surveyor then verifies the work and documentation to confirm compliance with operational standards.
-Upon meeting these requirements, the Condition of Class is lifted, and the ship's classification is preserved.
+To lift a Condition of Class, owners must demonstrate the completion of the required repairs or surveys within the specified timeframe.
+The surveyor then needs to attend onboard & verify the work and documentation to confirm compliance with operational standards.
+Upon meeting these requirements, the Condition of Class can be lifted, and the ship's classification is preserved.

 Conclusion